harshitpaunikar1/scalable-image-processing-api/.github/project-buildup-history.md

 - Task summary: Late-night fix: the output formatting looked messy when printed, so added a cleaner display block.
 - Deliverable: Nothing dramatic — just keeping things tidy.
+## 2023-07-03 - Day 9: Interactions

+- Task summary: Noticed something off from this morning — the output formatting looked messy when printed, so added a cleaner display block.
+- Deliverable: Minor but worth doing.